prithvirajkshatriya/prithvirajkshatriya/README.md

 # Ssup fellow Earthians? 😁

 # About <img align="center" src="https://user-images.githubusercontent.com/50717968/152670053-2981f442-b7f8-4e5e-85ac-8dbee19b5473.png" height="55"/>
-An experiential and adaptable learner ready to tackle any challenging problem as an opportunity to make the best of it.
+An aspring polyglot engineer, an experiential and adaptable learner ready to tackle any challenging problem as an opportunity to make the best of it.

 # Toolbox ⚒️